yusefnapora/nixos-system-flake/README.md

 When installing to a brand new machine without `just` in the path, you can run `nix shell nixpkgs#just` or `nix-shell -p just` to get it, then `just --list` to list the build tasks.

 The most important are `just switch`, which rebuilds the config and switches to it, and `just update`, which updates flake inputs.
-If the build fails, try running `just build $hostname --show-trace`, where `$hostname` is the hostname of the machine you're building.
+If the build fails, try running `just trace`, which builds the config with the `--show-trace` flag set.

 ## Organization